Updated on April 18th, 2023

-Full-ride scholarships ensure all of your student’s primary educational expenses are covered.
-In some cases, these awards go even further, providing stipends for handling costs beyond tuition, fees, room, board, and required supplies.
+Full-ride scholarships cover all of your student’s primary educational expenses.
+These awards sometimes go even further, providing stipends for handling costs beyond tuition, fees, room, board, and required supplies.

 While most students have heard of full-ride scholarships, they are actually incredibly rare.
-Many treat them as if they are magical, mythical creatures; the unicorn of college financial aid.
+Many treat them as magical, mythical creatures: the unicorn of college financial aid.

 But, even if they aren’t commonplace, that doesn’t mean landing one is impossible.